PASTAplus/content-x/templates/resources/obsfucate.md

-# How to Obfuscate a URL
+# How to Obfuscate a URL with an Access Key

 One method to obsfuscate a URL that shows up on an HTML web page as an anchor link: